De Long Islands: Sovereignty

-Some US individuals assert American ownership of Jeannette, Henrietta and Bennet Islands in the De Long group.
+Some US individuals assert American ownership of Jeannette, Henrietta and Bennett Islands in the De Long group.
 This assertion is not supported by the US government.
 Following their discovery in 1881, De Long claimed these islands for the U.S. and reported to the United States Department of the Navy that a party had landed on Henrietta Island and taken possession.
 During 1916 the Russian ambassador in London issued an official notice to the effect that the Imperial government considered these islands were integral parts of the Russian Empire.
 This territorial claim was later maintained by the Soviet Union.
 A resolution of the Alaska State Senate in 1988 supported an American claim to the islands, but during 1994 the Alaska State Supreme Court ruled in D. Denardo v.
 State of Alaska that Bennett Island, along with several other islands, is not part of Alaska.
 The United States Department of State has asserted that claim has never been made by the United States to any of the islands, and the US recognizes it as Russian territory.